Miami Marlins at San Francisco Giants game preview

 Watch the Miami Marlins on FOX Sports Florida

-The Marlins banged out 16 hits in the game, including 12 against Giants starter Matt Moore in 3 1/3 innings.

-History says that’s not likely to happen against Samardzija, who beat the Marlins both times he saw them last season, allowing one run and nine hits in 13 1/3 innings.

-He has gone 5-1 with a 3.43 ERA in 17 games, including eight starts, against the Marlins in his career.
+Cueto has gone 4-2 with a 4.64 ERA in nine career starts against the Marlins.

-Samardzija will take the mound on a two-game winning streak, having beaten Colorado and Pittsburgh in his last two starts.

-He hasn’t been beaten since suffering his ninth loss on June 16, having allowed seven runs and 18 hits in 19 1/3 innings during that stretch.
+The Giants might have lost for the 55th time Saturday night, but manager Bruce Bochy liked the way his club went down fighting.

+San Francisco scored once in the ninth and had the potential tying run at third base when Hunter Pence struck out to end the game against Marlins closer A.J.
+Ramos.

 FOX Sports Go